Accenture/mercury/guides/CHAPTER-3.md

 Your authentication function can return a boolean value to indicate if the request should be accepted or rejected.

 If true, the system will send the HTTP request to the service.
 In this example, it is the "hello.world" function.
-If false, the user will receive a "HTTP-401 Unauthorized" exception.
+If false, the user will receive an "HTTP-401 Unauthorized" exception.

 Optionally, you can use the authentication function to return some session information after authentication.
 For example, your authentication can forward the "Authorization" header of the incoming HTTP request to your organization's OAuth 2.0 Identity Provider for authentication.
-Upon successful authentication, it can check if the user has session information in a distributed cache store.

 To return session information to the next function, the authentication function can return an EventEnvelope.
 It can set the session information as key-values in the response event headers.

 In the lambda-example application, there is a demo authentication function in the AuthDemo class with the "v1.api.auth" route name.
 To demonstrate passing session information, the AuthDemo class set the header "user=demo" in the result EventEnvelope.

 You can test this by visiting http://127.0.0.1:8085/api/hello/generic/1 to invoke the "hello.generic" function.